 “What does it mean to be British?
 It may well be the double decker buses and Cricket that sum up this fair isle.
 Kitsch.
 Harmless.
 Boring. or… It could be the thug abroad… Flag tattooed to his teeth; won’t eat that foreign muck. or… It could be Moody Gowns – a band who are quintessentially British for all the right reasons.
 Brought together by one Nathan Moseley back in 2008, Moody Gowns are an abrasive bunch of art-poppers destined to steal the heart of every true music fan on the planet.
 Whether it’s about the bane of the bus driver and his refusal to smile, the struggle and strife of being the powerless newcomer in a tight-knit household or the grand scale of just about everything from sex and religion to money – Moody Gowns are a band with something worth saying.
 Whilst being one of around five bands on earth that can actually claim they sound like no one else, comparisons and relations can be drawn to the likes of: Divine Comedy, The Blockheads, Stanley Holloway, Talking Heads, Eels, The Fall and Mr Bungle.”

-And by way of comparison here are a few hilariously awful artist blurbs from the same period.
-To avoid their blushes – and possible lawsuits – I’ve changed all the names using the incomparable bandnamemaker.com
+And here are a few hilariously awful artist biogs from the same period.
+To protect the guilty I’ve changed all the names using the incomparable bandnamemaker.com

 “Quick Stigma are born from a shared vision of creativity and a burning ambition.
 The organic synthesis of vocalist Ant’s folk influence, the art rock persuasion of Fizzy’s guitar playing, bassist Pete’s power pop background and drummer Vince’s ferocious rock style, grew into a unique, taut, furious sound.
 Live, Quick Stigma are undoubtedly an exciting band.
 This foursome has the ability to hold an audience spellbound with their impassioned and unabashed juxtaposition of melodic intricacy and heavy rock intensity, crafted perfectly into a carefully-weighted mixture of pop sensibility and art rock angularity that challenges the listener at every turn.”